-4.6 Referee
+4.6 Referee duo

-The control of the game is his and his alone.
-He must wear an outfit that is sufficiently different from the competing teams.
+The control of the game is an exclusive task of the referee duo.
+Both referees are equally empowered to execute this task.
+They must wear an outfit that is sufficiently different from the competing teams.

-His tasks are:
+Their tasks are: